A Unified Approach to Evaluation and Routing in Public Transport Systems: Proofs Section (Timetables)

-\begin{proof} By definition, the value $\Delta_i$ is the jump in the observed route set measure due to missing route $i$.
+\end{proposition} \begin{proof} By definition, the value $\Delta_i$ is the jump in the observed route set measure due to missing route $i \in \routes$.
 Before the jump, the value of the observed route set measure is $\tau_i$.
 Missing route $i \in \routes$ increases the waiting time for this route from $0$ to $T$.
-It follows that:
+It follows from Line~\ref{line:tau_logit} that